anhhuynh1707/wad-lab4/README.md

 - Updating the given regular expression (regex) to make it check some complicated email formats.

+- Change the input type of email to make it only check the validation at the backend side, not check at the frontend side via HTML code.

 TIME SPENT: 6 hours

 **REFERENCES USED:**